O'Bannon Woods State Park

 B. TULIP VALLEY TRAIL (2 miles), MODERATE— Begins across from the Group Camp, passes through the woods in front of Hickory Hollow Nature Center, and continues up the ridge to the campground.
 One mile of this trail is universally accessible from the Nature Center.

 BR.
 BREEDEN RIDGE BIKE & HIKE (1.5 miles), RUGGED—This trail begins at intersection of Rocky Ridge with a hand-built rock garden.
 A rolling climb takes you to the top of the Breeden Ridge.
 A log jump sends you toward a small woodland pond, the highest point on the trail.
 Twisting turns and other features lead to a horse trail crossing, where the trail descends to Potato Run.
 After a climb up the other side of the creek, the trail levels out and joins the Potato Run Trail.

 C. CCC GHOST TRAIL (1.25 miles), RUGGED—This trail begins and ends at the Group Camp and follows both sides of a dry creekbed.
 Be prepared for long, steep climbs and rocky descents.
 Parking is available at the Group Camp.

 D. CLIFF DWELLER TRAIL (1.75 miles), MODERATE—This loop trail crosses a dry creekbed, follows a beautiful, spring-fed creek and has some long stretches of climbing.
 Parking is available at the Pioneer Shelter House.

-H. SHARP SPRING TRAIL (1 mile), EASY to MODERATE— This trail loops around the perimeter of Wyandotte Wetlands and passes Sharp’s Spring on the lake’s backside.
+G. SHARP SPRING TRAIL (1 mile), MODERATE— This trail loops around the perimeter of Wyandotte Wetlands and passes Sharp’s Spring on the lake’s backside.
 The parking lot shelter provides a beautiful spot for a picnic.